opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

     `./bin/elasticsearch-keystore add opendistro.alerting.destination.email.<sender_name>.password`

 1. Choose **Save** to save the configuration and create the sender.
-You can create a sender (by choosing **Save**) even before you enter your credentials for SSL or TLS.
+You can create a sender even before you enter your credentials for SSL or TLS.
 However, you must authentcate each sender account with credentials before you use the destination to send your alert.
+The keystore settings are node-specific, so the settings added for credentials will need to have the same value on every node.
-1. To change or update your credentials in the keystore after Elasticsearch is up and running (if you've chosen an encryption method), you can call the reload API to ensure your new changes are reflected:
+1. To change or update your credentials in the keystore after Elasticsearch is up and running (if you've chosen an encryption method), you can call the reload API to ensure your new changes are updated on every node:
 ```
 POST _nodes/reload_secure_settings
 {
   "secure_settings_password": "1234"
 }
 ```

 Once the sender is created, the sender account is available to be selected when creating an email destination.
 You can reuse senders across many different destinations, but each destination only supports one sender.

 #### Manage email groups or recipients